subhajitbaidya/url_shortner/README.md

 **How will you validate the solution is working correctly?**

-We will do API testing, UI testing and Feature testing.
+We will do API testing with PostMan, UI testing in browser and Feature testing of generated short ids and redirect urls.